drphld/SmartThings-HTTP-Online-Sensor/README.md

 # SmartThings-HTTP-Online-Sensor
 A SmartThings device handler that regularly GETs an HTTP endpoint, including local network addresses.
 It reveals a status of OFFLINE or ONLINE.
+(For automation purposes, it is a Presence Sensor, and is either "present" or "not present", but the visual indication in the SmartThings app is ONLINE/OFFLINE.)

 ## Background